 The Ashtabula Disaster was the deadliest and most notorious bridge failure of the 19th Century and a transforming event in American History.
 It happened in Ashtabula, Ohio on December 29, 1876 during a raging blizzard.
 In this town off the shores of Lake Erie, an all-iron railroad bridge collapsed sending one of the most luxurious trains to ever ride the rails, train No.5 - The Pacific Express, plummeting 70ft into a frozen river.
 Of the 170 souls that were onboard, only 75 survived, most with serious injuries.
 Of the 95 who perished, 47 were identified, 48 were unidentifiable.

-The Ashtabula Bridge was built and collapsed in the historical context of the tension between unbridled capitalism, represented in the rise of the first big business in America, the railroad industry.
-During a time of great industrial growth and technological development, people were both fascinated and fearful of the many new innovations that were claiming to make their lives easier.
-However, the lack of regulatory oversight of steam trains, steam ships and bridges, coupled with experimentation and huge expansion, led to an accident rate that aroused great alarm for the American public.
+The Ashtabula Bridge was built and collapsed in the historical context of the tensions between the first big business in America, the railroad industry, along with the people who used the railroads and State and Federal governments that had no desire to regulate them.
+During this time of great industrial growth and technological development, people were both fascinated and fearful of the many new innovations that were claiming to make their lives easier.
+However, the lack of regulatory oversight of steam trains, steamships, and bridges, coupled with experimentation and huge expansion, led to an accident rate that aroused great alarm for the American public.
 For the first time in American history the country was not being led by elected politicians, but by the captains of industry.
 The loss of ninety-five lives in a small city off the shores of Lake Erie stunned the entire nation!
 Ashtabula forced our nation to look at safety issues because of the public outcry brought about by the national press.
 This was not just one more railroad accident or bridge failure; it was a foreshadowing of the coming Populist Movement of 1891.
-People were demanding government take action regarding the railroad’s abysmal safety record.
+People were demanding the government take action regarding the railroad’s abysmal safety record.
 Changes were made and laws were passed because of Ashtabula.
 This disaster was a crucial moment that fueled change in the relationship between big business, government, and the public.
 Every movement needs a rallying point: The Ashtabula bridge collapse was one of those moments.